 In 2017, in a first-time collaborative partnership, MCCR and the UB Schaefer Center for Public Policy joined together to launch a 9-month pilot program.
 Current and emerging leaders from a mix of public, private and non-profit organizations were encouraged to apply to participate in the Maryland Equity and Inclusion Leadership Program’s (MEILP) inaugural year.
 The program involved monthly in-class sessions, interactive discussions, small group activities, self-reflection work, engaging guest speakers and facilitators, and a variety of out-of-class events.
 Participants were presented with information on the history and geography of inequities that impact individuals, workplaces, communities and groups.
 They were challenged to examine their own biases, engage deeply with one another and to build relationships and connections with one another for support, growth and learning.
 Based on what they were learning, participants were also asked to identify and develop a capstone project plan to address a specific DEI challenge within their respective organization and present that plan at the program graduation.
 The DEI project development and planning is a unique and tangible highlight of the program that asks participant not just to learn and listen, but to take their learning and put it in to action.

 The 2017 inaugural MEILP class graduated 34 program participants who now form the foundation of our MEILP Alumni Network of Maryland-area professionals who are committed to taking what they learned in the program to promote diversity, equity and inclusion in their own workplaces, organizations and communities.
+The program launched its second class in 2019 and now runs on a yearly calendar cycle January through December.

 Core Program Values